 Synchronous VS Asynchronous Statistics Updates

-One of the things I’ve been able to implement to help with performance is changing from Update Statistics Synchronous to Auto Update Statistics Asynchronously.
+One of the things I’ve been able to implement to help with performance is changing from Update Statistics synchronously to Auto Update Statistics Asynchronously.
 It’s a simple change that can have a big impact when implemented in highly transactional OLTP environments.
 Notice I said OLTP not OLAP, since data in an OLAP environment tends to not be as dynamic, so it’s rare to enable this in a data warehouse.

-So, what’s the difference between the two and why does it help?
+What’s the difference between the two and why does it help?

 Synchronous (defaulted as AUTO_UPDATE_STATISTICS =TRUE)